 When you first start playing Melody Mayhem, the first few levels are simple.
 A handful of colorful musical players appear on the screen.
 All you need to do is match them together by finding pairs that play the same melody.

-While this may seem simple at first, players will quickly discover that they will need to focus and listen very carefully if they want to advance into the harder difficulties.
+While this may seem simple at first, players will quickly discover the truth.
+They will need to focus and listen very carefully if they want to advance into the harder levels.

 This exciting game helps stimulate the cognitive abilities related to Phonological Short-term Memory, Auditory Perception, and Recognition.